Clear-Bible/scripture-recall/README.md

 # Syntereo
-*And Mary treasured these words in her heart..."*
+*"And Mary treasured these words in her heart..."*

 ## Run Locally